 Neck pain occurs for many different reasons, such as direct trauma – for example whiplash -, long hours spent at a desk, faulty posture, and repetitive strain.
 These problems often affect the joints, muscles, and ligaments in the spine, and can even irritate the nerves that run down to the arms and/or legs.
 Problems lower down in the spine, feet, or legs in return can also affect the upper back and neck.

 To find the exact cause of your pain, your chiropractor will look at your whole body, from the feet up, and assess how you stand and move.
 (S)he will also examine your nervous sytem, to ensure that it is working well, without any interference.
 Each verteba in your spine will be examined for it’s individual movement, and faulty movement patterns will be detected.

-Chiropractors are trained to deal with mechanical problems of the spine and other joints and soft tissues; and can generally help relieve neck pain.
-Your Chiropractor may also be able to advice you on exercises or lifestyle adjustments that could aid recovery and help prevent future occurrences.
+Chiropractors are trained to deal with mechanical problems of the spine and other joints and soft tissues and can generally help relieve neck pain.
+Your Chiropractor will also be able to advice you on exercises or lifestyle adjustments that could aid recovery and help prevent future occurrences.